varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: Understand this is temporary**
-- Ã¢Å“â€¦ Fingertip soreness is NORMAL for first 2-3 weeks
+- ✦ Fingertip soreness is NORMAL for first 2-3 weeks
-- Ã¢Å“â€¦ You're building calluses (toughened skin)
+- ✦ You're building calluses (toughened skin)
-- Ã¢Å“â€¦ Once calluses form, playing is painless
+- ✦ Once calluses form, playing is painless
-- Ã¢Å“â€¦ This is a phase ALL guitarists went through
+- ✦ This is a phase ALL guitarists went through

 **Solution 2: Practice in shorter sessions**
-- Ã¢Å“â€¦ Instead of 45 minutes once per day...
+- ✦ Instead of 45 minutes once per day...
-- Ã¢Å“â€¦ Do 15 minutes, three times per day
+- ✦ Do 15 minutes, three times per day
-- Ã¢Å“â€¦ This builds calluses faster with less pain
+- ✦ This builds calluses faster with less pain
-- Ã¢Å“â€¦ Shorter sessions prevent excessive fatigue
+- ✦ Shorter sessions prevent excessive fatigue

 **Solution 3: Check your technique**
-- Ã¢Å“â€¦ You might be pressing WAY too hard
+- ✦ You might be pressing WAY too hard
-- Ã¢Å“â€¦ Press just enough for clear sound, not more
+- ✦ Press just enough for clear sound, not more
-- Ã¢Å“â€¦ Excess pressure = excess pain, no benefit
+- ✦ Excess pressure = excess pain, no benefit
-- Ã¢Å“â€¦ Review proper finger placement in shape sections
+- ✦ Review proper finger placement in shape sections

 **Solution 4: Take rest days if needed**
-- Ã¢Å“â€¦ If fingertips are raw, take 1 day off to heal
+- ✦ If fingertips are raw, take 1 day off to heal
-- Ã¢Å“â€¦ Don't practice through bleeding or broken skin
+- ✦ Don't practice through bleeding or broken skin
-- Ã¢Å“â€¦ But minor discomfort = keep practicing (building calluses)
+- ✦ But minor discomfort = keep practicing (building calluses)
-- Ã¢Å“â€¦ Listen to your body
+- ✦ Listen to your body

 ---